Fear of missing out: Investing

 Fear of missing out has an influential role in the investment market for cryptocurrencies.
 With the prominence of investors making large sums of money through cryptocurrencies, people may develop FOMO in anticipation of the next perceived get-rich-quick currency.
 This phenomenon has caused the rise of "pump and dump" schemes, where investors exploit FOMO to raise the price of cryptocurrencies and sell them for a profit, while lower-tier traders are not able to see profits.
 This has also led to the use of bots in cryptocurrency trades, as the high volatility of the cryptocurrency market can cause profits to vary rapidly even within the span of twenty seconds.
 Pump and dumps are a legal grey area for cryptocurrencies so it is not illegal for influencers to use fear of missing out to manipulate individuals.

 The fear of missing out is also prominent in the regular stock market.
-Investors do not want to miss out on potential stock gains as the market is on a current upward trend as of October 2021.
+Investors do not want to miss out on potential stock gains as the market is on a current upward trend as of February 2024.
 There is a fear of missing out on making big gains through stocks driving the market since the market was at a low point before.
 The fear of missing out with regards to investing is not applied evenly to different types of stocks and even within different brands of stocks in the same sector.
 For example, there are differences between the fear of missing out on Burberry and Prada stock in which the Prada stock is seen as more valuable and people more likely fear to miss out on buying that particular stock.

 Marketing

 Advertising and marketing campaigns may also seek to intensify FOMO within various marketing strategies.
 Examples include AT&T's "Don't be left behind" campaign, Duracell's Powermat "Stay in charge" campaign and Heineken's "Sunrise" campaign.
 AT&T's "Don't be left behind" campaign used the fear of missing out to make people want to join their network and receive messages and emails at fast 4G rates, to not miss updates from friends.
-Duracell's Powermat "Stay in charge" campaign showcased four dead phones and advertised to the viewers that the owners of the phone were missing out on updates on the phones because they were not using Duracell's charging technologically to power the phones.
+Duracell's Powermat "Stay in charge" campaign showcased four dead phones and advertised to the viewers that the owners of the phone were missing out on updates on the phones because they were not using Duracell's charging technology to power the phones.
 Heineken's "Sunrise" campaign aimed to encourage responsible drinking by portraying excessive drinking as a way to miss the best parts of a party, rather than claiming that excessive drinking is a risk to personal health.
 Other brands attempt to counter FOMO, such as Nescafé's "Wake up to life" campaign.
 Harnessing TV viewers' FOMO is also perceived to foster higher broadcast ratings.
 Real-time updates about status and major social events allow for a more engaging media consumption experience and faster dissemination of information.
 Real-time tweets about the Super Bowl are considered to be correlated with higher TV ratings due to their appeal to FOMO and the prevalence of social media usage.